 “You Taught Me All of the Important Things” explores the relationships between teachers and students, and is very good for improving your casual Japanese language skills.

-三浦春馬 plays a teacher who wakes up with a hangover to discover an unknown girl in his bed, she keeps most of her face covered and as he has to rush to work he gives her his key in order to lock up when she leaves.
+Haruma Miura (三浦春馬, みうら はるま) plays a teacher who wakes up with a hangover to discover an unknown girl in his bed.
+She keeps most of her face covered and as he has to rush to work, he gives her his key so she can lock up when leaving.
 He apologizes and leaves.

-三浦春馬 is engaged to another teacher who works at the same school, but things quickly escalate as he has to deal with his guilt about what happened, fend off the attentions of a girl who is also in his class, while the student simultaneously works to destroy his relationship with his fiancée.
+Miura is engaged to another teacher who works at the same school, but things quickly escalate as he has to deal with his guilt about what happened, fend off the attentions of a girl who’s also in his class, while the student simultaneously works to destroy his relationship with his fiancée.

-In each episode the 35-year-old unravels a different student’s problem.
+In each episode, the 35-year-old unravels a different student’s problem.
 However, this just makes everyone more and more suspicious about her intentions.
 The audience as well has to wonder what is driving her, and it turns out that there are secrets behind her—tragic secrets.

 1 Final and Very Famous Japanese Drama to Watch

-It came from an extremely popular book which was pulled off from the apparent true story of an おたく which was posted on a public forum.
+It came from an extremely popular book that was pulled off from the apparently true story of an オタク, which was posted on a public forum.
 It spawned this drama and also a movie version.

-It’s a romantic story that also attempts to rehabilitate オタク people as being just normal people, who are also incredibly supportive of each other, although it must be noted that the Train Man’s efforts to be a suitable boyfriend do lead him to being less of an オタク.
+It’s a romantic story that also attempts to rehabilitate オタク people as being just normal people, who are also incredibly supportive of each other, although it must be noted that the Train Man’s efforts to be a suitable boyfriend do lead him to be less of an オタク.